Close Menu

 To give a better perspective, here are 15 categories that show what the opposite of jail can mean, with sample sentences:

-See also Opposite Of Scarce: A Complete Guide to Abundance and Its Nuances
+See also Unlocking the Opposite of Unbeholden: A Complete Guide to Being Independent and Unattached

 Proper Usage and Sentence Structure